 2. Fuel Management.

 Probably one of the biggest cost saving challenges for a fleet manager is the ever increasing rise in fuel costs.
-Fluctuations in market price and the external factors that influence prices are beyond the control of a fleet manager but there are options to help reduce a fleet’s fuel consumption and costs.
+Fluctuations in market price and the external factors that influence prices are beyond the control of a fleet manager but there are options to help reduce fuel consumption and costs.

 Fleet managers can carry out a cost benefit analysis on fuel options as a way of determining the most suitable for the vehicles in their charge.
-Considerations should go to a higher purchase price of electric and plug-in hybrid vehicles against lower running costs and performance to determine suitability .
+Considerations should go to a higher purchase price of electric and plug-in hybrid vehicles against lower running costs and performance to determine suitability.

 Fuel card choice is paramount to any fleet by selecting the best value deal to meet needs.
-Alongside this, telematics can play its part in remotely observing driver behavior and the effect on fuel management in addition to an ability to track vehicles and determine the most cost effective routes.
+Alongside this, telematics can play its part in remotely observing driver behaviour and the effect on fuel management in addition to an ability to track vehicles and determine the most cost effective routes.

 3. Vehicle maintenance

-Overseeing the maintenance program of vehicles within the fleet can be internally resourced through own resources or outsourced depending on the size of the cost benefit analysis.
+Overseeing the maintenance programme of vehicles within the fleet can be internally resourced through own resources or outsourced depending on the size of the cost benefit analysis.
 Fleet manager responsibility is to ensure that vehicle checks are carried out to comply with legislation.
 This includes driver daily walk round checks, pre-purchase vehicle inspections, regular maintenance checks and to ensure that reported defects have been rectified.

 4. Health and safety

 Should the unfortunate occur and a driver has an accident, the responsibility of the fleet manager is to ensure that this is actioned accordingly.
-Robust reporting procedures need to be in place to enable drivers to deal with an accident by following insurance reporting procedures correctly so that claims can be handled quickly and efficiently with the necessary repair work carried out.
+Robust fleet reporting procedures need to be in place to enable drivers to deal with an accident by following insurance reporting procedures correctly so that claims can be handled quickly and efficiently with the necessary repair work carried out.

-Needless to say, a fleet manager will be responsible for both the development and implementation of the health and safety policy in addition to making sure that driver training records are up to date to minimize the risk of accidents occurring within the fleet in the first place.
+Needless to say, a fleet manager will be responsible for both the development and implementation of the health and safety policy in addition to making sure that driver training records are up to date to minimise the risk of accidents occurring within the fleet in the first place.